Stadium High School: Opening

+Stadium

 The stadium, also designed by Frederick Heath, dates from 1910 and is in a location once known as Old Woman's Gulch.
 It was originally much grander than it is today, with a seating capacity of 32,000.
 Among those who spoke there were Theodore Roosevelt, Woodrow Wilson, Warren G. Harding, William Jennings Bryan, and Billy Sunday.

 The stadium was originally built in 1909–1910 using steam shovels and sluicing to move more than 180000 cuyd down the edges of the gulch to create a flat playing field of 2.5 acre.
 Wooden molds were built to cast concrete for 31 rows of stadium seating surrounding the playfield.

 The original structure exceeded what the soil could support.
 A restoration project in the 1970s had to sacrifice roughly half of the seating capacity because of instability.
 In 1981 a burst storm drain washed away the scoreboard and the bayward end zone of the football field.
 This was followed by a further restoration allowing the stadium to reopen in 1985.

+Later history

+Later additions included a circular lunchroom, an underground swimming pool, a science and industrial arts complex, a gymnasium, and a multi-story parking lot structure with tennis courts on the roof.

-The school was the filming location for many of the scenes of the 1999 movie 10 Things I Hate About You.
+The school was the filming location for many of the scenes of the 1999 movie, 10 Things I Hate About You.

 In 2005-2006 the school underwent a major renovation, seismic upgrade, historical restoration, and expansion.
 Bassetti Architects were the design architects, and Merrit Pardini Architects (later Krei Architecture) were the architects of record for this work.
 During the renovation, students were temporarily relocated to the old site of Mount Tahoma High School in the south end, just over 7 mi away.

 The centennial celebration of Stadium High School was held on September 16, 2006.
-The celebration was attended by 3299 alumni, setting a Guinness World Record for the largest recorded school reunion.
+The celebration was attended by 3,299 alumni, setting a Guinness World Record for the largest recorded school reunion.

+Filmography

+Stadium High School was used as a filming location for the popular 1999 teen film 10 Things I Hate About You.